Gremious/StS-DefaultModBase/README.md

 *Do not clone or fork unless you really want to go through the hassle of changing git things later*

 ### Adding Dependencies
-The `lib` folder is where we will keep our dependencies.
-This is very useful if you want to have multiple STS modding projects.
+You will need a 3 other mods in order to be able to build this/your mod:
+BaseMod, ModTheSpire, and (for this mod specifically but it's a great utility for everyone:)  StSlib

-Download the latest release `.jar` for each project and place in the lib folder.
-If you're using workshop mods, their locations are as follows:
+Download the latest release `.jar` for each project or subscribe to them on the Steam Workshop.
+If you're using workshop mods, the mod locations are as follows:

 - Mod the Spire: `Steam\steamapps\workshop\content\646570\1605060445`
 - BaseMod: `Steam\steamapps\workshop\content\646570\1605833019`
 - StSlib: `Steam\steamapps\workshop\content\646570\1609158507`

 The final dependency you will need is the actual game.
 There is a file called `desktop-1.0.jar` located where your game is installed.
-Copy `desktop-1.0.jar` into the `lib` folder.

 > ModTheSpire and BaseMod only support the main branch of the game (i.e. not the beta branch).

-> When Slay The Spire updates, you will need to replace `desktop-1.0.jar` with the latest version.

 ### Import Project Into an IDE
 This set up should be IDE agnostic (i.e. you can use whatever IDE you like).
 Here are steps for importing your project into the more popular IDE